nthmost/illuminate/README.rst

   (ve) $ illuminate --tile --quality --index sampledata/MiSeq-samples/2013-04_01_high_PF/

 NEW IN 0.5.6: Output raw data to CSV.
-You'll probably want to use --outfile / -o as well.
+You'll probably want to use `--outpath` / `-o` as well.

+The string in --outpath should be a relative or absolute directory path that already exists and is writeable by the illuminate user.

 For example:

 .. code-block:: bash

-   (ve) $ illuminate --tile --outfile=seqrun.csv /path/to/dataset
+  (ve) $ illuminate --extraction --outpath /data/dump /path/to/dataset

-The string in --outfile will actually become the basis of a longer filename starting with the "codename" of the metrics selected.
-So in the above example, you'll get files called `tile.seqrun.csv` and `quality.seqrun.csv`

-This is done so that if you select multiple metrics at once, you'll get individual files instead one big complicated one, without having to specify a filename for each.

-You're also welcome to specify a relative or absolute path as the outfile parameter:
+...which produces the file: `/data/dump/runID/extraction.csv`

+"runID" comes from the metadata parsing of the XML.
+You can set this name yourself, instead:

 .. code-block:: bash

-  (ve) $ illuminate --extraction -o /data/dump/RU1234.csv /path/to/dataset
+  (ve) $ illuminate --extraction -o /data/dump --name RUN_1234 /path/to/dataset

-...which produces the file: `/data/dump/extraction.RU1234.csv`
+Another option for filename output is --timestamp / -t which stamps each file with a datetime.now() seconds-since-Unix-epoch.
+This timestamp will be the same for each parsed file per illuminate run (in other words, you'll get matching timestamps for each metrics file produced).

-You have the ability to get higher verbosity status messages during the parsing process by specifying --verbose / -v.
+You have the ability to get higher verbosity status messages during the parsing process by specifying `--verbose` / `-v`.

-The --debug / -d does nothing (right now) other than produce timestamps and raise the verbosity of the output (same as -v).
+The `--debug` / `-d` does nothing (right now) other than produce timestamps and raise the verbosity of the output (same as -v).
 These messages are placed such that you can use the timestamps to evaluate the processing time of parsing.

-Finally, a fun way to explore the data is to use the --interactive option to load the dataset object directly into iPython.
+Finally, a fun way to explore the data is to use the `--interactive` / `-i` option to load the dataset object directly into iPython.
 (This suppresses the normal printouts.)

 .. code-block:: bash